jprivillaso/vue-mini-state/README.md

 **IMPORTANT**

-As you can see, vue-mini-state works very well for scenarios in which you are going to populate multiple attributes from an object from different places.
+As you can see, vue-mini-state works very well for scenarios in which you are going to populate multiple attributes of an object from different events/places.
 Moreover, it works assuming that you need the objects to be merged, not replaced.

 ## Get Rid of the v-model